SpyglassMC/Spyglass/README.md

 You can format the current function by pressing Shift + Alt + F or other configured hotkey.

-There are several linting rules you can set in the configuration settings.
+Also there are several linting rules you can set in the configuration settings.
+DHP can report errors for commands that don't follow your preference.

+See the [wiki](https://github.com/SPGoding/datapack-language-server/wiki/Stylistic-Rules) for more information.

 ![formatting](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/formatting.gif)